Kavigan: Form

 Kavigan is normally sung by two groups.
 Each group is led by a kaviyal or sarkar.
 The accompanying singers called dohars often repeat what the leader said.
 A kavigan programme starts with bandana (evocation) or gurudever geet (song of the sect patron).
-The bandana can be directed to or be in praise of Saraswati, Ganesh, people, and the audience, as deemed fit by a particularkaviyal.
+The bandana can be directed to or be in praise of Saraswati, Ganesh, people, and the audience, as deemed fit by a particular kaviyal.
 This is followed by Radha-Krishna related song, some call it agamani.
 Then songs on four subjects are sung: sakhi sambad, biraha, lahar and kheur.
 Sakhi sambad deals with the love-songs related to Radha-Krishna.
 Biraha is about the mortal pang of separation of common human beings.
 Kheur is mainly about gods and goddesses, but often includes mild slangs.
 Finally, the competitive part starts.
 It mainly consists of the Lahar, where the competitors personally attack each other, musico-verbally.
 In kavigan, also referred to as kabir larai, two person who are lyricist plus composer at the same time answer each other in form of songs.